Skip to content

 PetsPyjamas’ Guide to the Dog-Friendly Cotswolds

-It also includes some of the most beautiful towns and villages in the country all with a wonderful array of dog-friendly hotels, country houses and cottages – from Broadway to Burford and Stow-on-the-Wold to the Slaughters to name but a few.
+The area stretches from OxfordCheltenham, Stratford and Bath and is Britain’s largest designated Area of Natural Beauty.
+It also includes some of the most beautiful towns and villages in the country all with a wonderful array of dog-friendly hotels and pet-friendly holiday cottages.

 Bow-Wow Factor